vivianbirungi1/vivianbirungi1/README.md

 ### Hi, I'm Vivian Birungi 👋

 Pronouns: She/Her.
 I am a final year student in Creative Computing (BSc Hons) in IADT.
 I am interested in UX design and have experience in various coding languages such as HTML, CSS, PHP, Python and JavaScript.
-I am currently working on  creating a Text to Speech application that aims to help all users and I am using JavaScript for this project.
+I am currently working on creating a Text to Speech application using JavaScript, HTML and CSS that aims to help ease daily tasks for users.

 Reach out to me on my LinkedIn: https://www.linkedin.com/in/mvivianb/